Archive for category The Planets

 Now for the fun part

 This has completely freed my life.
 Now I can go to the most raucous ballgame and whole-heartedly join the crowd and have a blast.
 Nothing is more fun than to lose myself in the glee of a shared victory.
-But when I leave the stadium and step into the streets of New York I draw my shield of self-protection closer.
+But when I leave the stadium and step into the streets of New York I draw my shield of self-protection close around me.

 I can go to a park and meld into nature, but then I sit at my desk and focus on accounting or tax work.
 I expand or contract as the situation requires.
 I can close my heart and move right through a dangerous minefield of negativity and then open it again to relax into the vibrations of a loving friend.